magenta/magenta-js/music/README.md

 ### In the browser
 The models and the core library is split into smaller ES6 bundles (not ESModules, unfortunately 😢), so that you can use a model independent of the rest of the library.
 These bundles don't package the `Tone.js` or `TensorFlow.js` dependencies (since there would be a risk of downloading multiple copies on the same page).
-Here is an example (or [click here](https://codepen.io/adarob/pen/gzwJZL) for a CodePen version):
+Here is an abbreviated example (or [click here](https://hello-magenta-one-file.glitch.me/) to view or remix the code on Glitch):

 ```html
 <html>